FurongYe/FurongYe.github.io/_pages/about.md

 News
 ------
-* My work "Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis" has been accepted by AAAI.
+* My work "Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis" has been accepted by AAAI 2025.
-*
+* I am happy to join the [XAIPRE](https://xaipre.leidenuniv.nl/) project as a postdoc.